TBaxo/ArachnidRobotics-Assignment/README.md

 # Assumptions

-For Assumptions made for the MK1 robot go [here](https://github.com/TBaxo/ArachnidRobotics-Assignment/blob/main/classes/RobotSpiderMk1.md)
+For assumptions made for the MK1 robot go [here](Classes/RobotSpiderMk1.md)

-For Assumptions made for the MK2 robot go [here](https://github.com/TBaxo/ArachnidRobotics-Assignment/blob/main/classes/RobotSpiderMk2.md)
+For ssumptions made for the MK2 robot go [here](Classes/RobotSpiderMk2.md)